Patient education: Lyme disease treatment (Beyond the Basics)

 After being infected with and treated for early Lyme disease, it is possible to become infected with Lyme disease again.
-However, there has never been a case of re-infection with Lyme disease in a person who has had late Lyme disease.
+However, there has never been a case of re-infection with Lyme disease in a person who has had Lyme arthritis.

 ARE ANTIBIOTICS NECESSARY AFTER A TICK BITE?

 Several factors must be taken into consideration when deciding if antibiotic treatment is necessary after a tick bite to prevent Lyme disease.
 (See "Patient information: What to do after a tick bite to prevent Lyme disease (Beyond the Basics)" and "Evaluation of a tick bite for possible Lyme disease".)

 PREVENTING LYME DISEASE

 You can take steps to prevent infection with Lyme disease.
 This is discussed in a separate article.
 (See "Patient information: Lyme disease prevention (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION